 - Start by making a simple hand bow.
-Leave an long tail, dovetail the end.
+Leave a long tail and dovetail the end.
 Next, make a small loop (just under 4") for the center of your bow.
 Pinch then twist the ribbon and make another loop slightly larger than your last.
 Pinch, twist, and make a loop that matches the last one.
 Continue this process, making each set of loops a bit larger than the last, until your bow is as large as you want it.
 Then secure the center of the bow with a pipe cleaner.

-- Next use the pipe cleaners on your bow to attach it to the top right side of the grapevine. :Then fluff out your bow.
-7:00
+- Next. use the pipe cleaners on your bow to attach it to the top right side of the grapevine.
+Then fluff out your bow.

 - Use the wire cutters to separate the stems of your greenery sprays into smaller pieces.
 Then fluff up the pieces so they aren't laying flat.
 Start at the bow and use hot glue to attach the greenery to the wreath.
 Then work your way out from the bow.

 - Continue to add the greens evenly to fill out the wreath.
 Be sure to use a few tiny pieces of greenery in the bow itself.